swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 Isolation attributes of the `deinit` become part of the public API, but it matters only when inheriting from the class.

 Changing a `deinit` from nonisolated to isolated is allowed on final Swift classes.
-But for non-final classes it may effect how `deinit`s of the subclasses are generated.
+But for non-final classes it is not allowed, because this effects how `deinit`s of the subclasses are generated.

 The same is true for changing identity of the isolating actor.